STUDIO ART I (2711)

 1/2 Credit

 This course builds upon knowledge gained in Ceramics 1.
 Students will initiate and solve challenging problems in ceramics using a variety of forming methods, including thrown forms, hollowware, composite and sculptural forms.
-More emphasis will be placed on wheel work and the ability to be able to repeat a form both on the wheel and when hand-building.
+More emphasis will be placed on advanced level slab and wheel work.
+We will develop the ability to be able to repeat a form both on the wheel and when hand-building.
 Ceramics 2 students will take a more active role in the Empty Bowls Club as well as contribute their own handmade bowls to the Warwick community event, Empty Bowls.

 DRAWING & PAINTING I (2720)